Inicio : Recursos de Reducción del Riesgo de Desastres (RRD)

 Climate, Environment and Society

-(2 reviews) - Description
+(240 ratings) - Description

 - Understanding Drought--This webcast provides an introduction to drought.
 It presents the measures and scales of drought and how drought is monitored.
 It also covers how drought is predicted, the impacts of drought, and provides information about drought-related resources.
 This content serves as a foundation to learning more about climate variability and operational climate services and prepares users for the national implementation of NIDIS.